nyxssmith/actionsTest/README.md

 run spell check on 5-10 repos and get the base words for the wordlist.txt file to put in the template

-can we move the wordlist.txt file into some sort of config directory? .github/something maybe?

-find out how to ignore requirements.txt file for misspellings

 is there a way to check the history of vestigial code comments to use that to create better rules to check?